-The WADA Prohibited List establishes marijuana and cannabinoids as substances that are prohibited in-competition.
-The use of prohibited substances in sport, without an approved Therapeutic Use Exemption (TUE), may lead to an anti-doping rule violation and sanction.
+The WADA Prohibited List identifies marijuana and cannabinoids as substances that are prohibited in-competition.
+Unless an athlete has an approved Therapeutic Use Exemption (TUE), the use of substances when they are prohibited in sport may lead to an anti-doping rule violation and sanction.

 Answers to Common Questions regarding Marijuana and Cannabinoids

 Click on the question to drop down the answer.

 Cannabinoids exert their action on the body by binding to the receptors that make up the endocannabinoid system.
 They modulate mood, movement, appetite, pain and sensation, memory, and perception.